 During “Driving and Measuring ROI of SEO,” moderated by Botify’s Jen Chittim, Move.com’s (realtor.com) Monika Kulkarni emphasized a recurring theme that was woven throughout C2C: the need to find common KPIs that are tied to business goals that everyone, regardless of team or level of SEO expertise, can understand.

 “Having everyone understand how the upper funnel experience can tie down into more important metrics that the company is trying to measure really creates that buy-in across the company.”
-And before doing some impressive mental math to turn that idea into a real world example, she said “Numbers don’t lie and that’s easy buy-in.”
+And before doing some impressive mental math to turn that idea into a real-world example, she said “Numbers don’t lie and that’s easy buy-in.”

 Your data doesn’t need to be in the form of extensive, complex models.
 Jordan Silton from CoStar Group suggested testing some back-of-the-napkin math to start the conversation and “as long as you show your work, you can have a discussion about whether the calculations were good or bad or what assumptions are okay or not.”

 Jenn Matthews from GitHub, continued the sentiment and encouraged SEOs to start with some smaller, quick wins to obtain initial buy-in and validate calculations.
 Referencing her time at Nordstrom, managing billions of dollars, she commented that trying to convince teams ‘if you do this big huge project that’s going to take you six months to develop and another three months to get rankings, but we’re going to make a couple of billions of dollars…’ ” there wouldn’t be much confidence.
-She continued, “Botify… is really great at finding that low hanging fruit.”
+She continued, “Botify… is really great at finding that low-hanging fruit.”

 Jordan Kennedy, Botify’s SVP of Customer Success, led a panel discussion, “SEO as a Customer Acquisition Channel,” with Holland Dauterive from Dropbox, Shawn Huber from T-Mobile, and Angelina Fadool from Atlassian, who each highlighted how their roles were rooted in data.

 Holland referenced her internal agreement with their analytics team and clear delineation of pages that are owned by SEO.
 “It’s a very sort of cut and dry attribution model.
-It’s by no means perfect, but again, it is a great way to say ‘without seo, you’d be missing X percent of revenue if we weren’t here doing this.’
+It’s by no means perfect, but again, it is a great way to say ‘without SEO, you’d be missing X percent of the revenue if we weren’t here doing this.’
 So that’s really what made people take notice; that we actually know that we did that.”

-Shawn also praised his “phenomenal analytics team” with whom he works closely to quantify the search opportunity, tying traffic to conversion to revenue value and in turn, customer value, however reassured that even without access to big data teams, proving value through some pieces of data such as customer value and traffic sources is achievable.
+Shawn also praised his “phenomenal analytics team” with whom he works closely to quantify the search opportunity, tying traffic to conversion to revenue value and in turn, customer value, however, reassured that even without access to big data teams, proving value through some pieces of data such as customer value and traffic sources is achievable.
 “You don’t need an awesome team behind you, you can be an awesome team, you just need that little bit of information.”

 Sometimes, that little bit of information is a result of experimentation.
 Walmart’s Tim Resnik sat down with Botify’s CMO Rachel Meranus to chat about building a strong foundation for long-term SEO success, how he creates organizational change from the top down, how he addresses both the hits and the misses, and why even at Walmart, he could argue they still don’t have enough resources.

-One of his biggest pieces of advice to SEOs working at organization of all sizes is to test and experiment when possible.
+One of his biggest pieces of advice to SEOs working at organizations of all sizes is to test and experiment when possible.
 He admits, “sometimes doing the test is more work than doing the thing,” but it’s still his preferred means to building and evangelizing the bigger and more holistic SEO vision.

 Even without a Walmart-sized team, he describes SEOs as “entrepreneurial, hacky, and scrappy” so testing hypotheses, even without a data-scientist backed, statistically significant experience, can breed insights and be the starting point for building the bigger picture and help to align with senior leadership.